electric-sql/electric/website/docs/guides/writes.md

 #### Implementation notes

+The merge logic in the `matchWrite` function differs from the previous optimistic state example in that it supports rebasing local optimistic state on concurrent updates from other users.

 The entrypoint for handling rollbacks has the local write context available.
 So it's able to rollback individual writes, rather than wiping the whole local state.

 Because it has the shared store available, it would also be possible to extend this to implement more sophisticated strategies.
 Such as also removing other local writes that causally depended-on or were related-to the rejected write.